ospqul/OLS50C_RDK_Demo/README.md

 ------

-Connect the TCP server with an IP address and port number.
+Connect to the TCP server with an IP address and port number.

 ##### Close()